oilcrest/ohwr-array-interface-labview/README.md

 ## About this Readme
 The following lists some advice and features to implement as well as already implemented features, but is not intended to document the entire program.
 Every VI has a documentation string attached, which shows up when hovering with the mouse and activating the help window (ctrl + h).
-HexDAQ is implemented as a LabVIEW state machine.
+HexDAQ is implemented as a LabVIEW™ state machine.
 If you do not know what this is, read it up before trying to understand the implementation.